Pixtxa/J-ST-Link-PCB/README.md

 ### Jumpers
 - J1
   - NC*: Don't monitor/supply VCC - VCC is only connected to the programmer
-  - LEFT+MIDDLE: Monitor VCC - VCC is connected to the programmer and an LED
+  - LEFT+MIDDLE: Monitor VCC - VCC is connected to the programmer and an LED (if LED + resistor is assembled)
-  - MIDDLE+RIGHT: Supply VCC - VCC is connected to the programmer and the supply voltage
+  - MIDDLE+RIGHT: Supply VCC - VCC is connected to the programmer and the supply voltage (if voltage regulator is assembled or J3 is set)
-  - LEFT+MIDDLE+RIGHT: Monitor and supply VCC - VCC is connected to the programmer, an LED and the supply voltage
+  - LEFT+MIDDLE+RIGHT: Monitor and supply VCC - combination of the last two options above
 - J3
   - NC*: Use voltage regulator for supply voltage
   - SET: Skip voltage regulator, wire Pin 19 (5 V on J-Link; 3.3 V on ST-Link) directly to J1